ambuc/plotz_rs/svg-splitter/README.md

 # `svg-splitter`

 SvgSplitter is a tool for splitting very large SVG files which already have inherent groupings.

-## Usage:
+## Usage

 Imagine a very large SVG file with some linesets, which might be the output of a tool like Blender or Inkscape: